PKI Certificate Issuer

 • cert-issuer-name: (Mandatory) The name of the PKI certificate issuer

-• csr-file-path: Alternatively, you can use the path to the Certificate Signing Request file to generate the certificate with.
+• csr-file-path: Path to the Certificate Signing Request file.

 • outfile: Output file path with the certificate.
 If not provided, the file with the certificate will be created in the same location as the provided public key with the -cert extension